Long time Bronte fan, Dolores shares information and insight into the lives and works of the famous literary sisters.

-When researching an article about Emily Bronte, I became interested in the little bit of information that is known about her behavior and personality traits.
-Born in 1818, Emily Jane Bronte produced a single novel, Wuthering Heights.
+While researching Emily Bronte, I became interested in the little bit of information that is known about her behavior and personality traits.
+Born in 1818, Emily Jane Bronte produced a single novel: Wuthering Heights.
 Unappreciated in Emily's time, Wuthering Heights eventually became a must-read novel in English literature classes.

 What Is Asperger's Syndrome?

 Asperger's syndrome is a form of autism that does not cause developmental disabilities or language problems.
-Defined and described by Hans Asperger in 1944, Asperger's syndrome symptoms include social and communication problems that can lead to social isolation; an intense interest in unusual topics; and an obsessive need to follow routine.
-Studies have shown anorexia occurring among young women with Aspergers' with greater frequency than in the general population.
+Defined and described by Hans Asperger in 1944, Asperger's syndrome symptoms include social and communication problems that can lead to social isolation; an intense interest in unusual topics; and an obsessive need to follow a routine.
+Studies have shown anorexia occurs among young women with Asperger's with greater frequency than in the general population.

 Most of us remember kids with Asperger's syndrome back in high school.
 They were often those students who had social anxiety problems—the brightest science student with the pocket protector who said strange things or the kid whose fascination with a particular subject made him far more knowledgeable than the teacher.
 The single-minded, intense interest in unusual topics is often a hallmark of people with Asperger's syndrome.

 Social Isolation and Apparent Rudeness in People With Asperger's

 Emily Bronte had few, perhaps no, friends outside of her family.
 Her older sister, Charlotte Bronte (writer of Jane Eyre) seems to have been a guiding force in the life of the motherless child.
 Emily followed Charlotte into boarding schools and later into teaching positions at girls' schools.